-Development of a Laser In-situ Winding Technology for Broadband Winding of Cylindrical, High-load Carbon Fiber-reinforced Polymer Composites
+Development of a Laser In-situ Winding Technology for Wide Strip Winding of Cylindrical, High-load Carbon Fiber-reinforced Polymer Composites

 Motivation

-Many industrial locations in Germany are undergoing a complete structural transformation from coal extraction and utilization to future-oriented sites for renewable energies and environmentally friendly technologies.
+Many economic hubs in Germany are undergoing a complete structural transformation from coal mining and valorization to future-oriented sites for renewable energies and environmentally friendly technologies.
 In this context, in addition to focusing on renewable energy sources, energy storage plays a decisive role in achieving EU sustainability goals such as climate protection, affordable and clean energy, and resource utilization.

-This is where the application-oriented R&D project LaWiKo comes in, with the core objective of creating unique conditions for the production of lightweight containers made of fiber-reinforced plastics for the mobile storage of hydrogen or H₂-based energy carriers.
-The targeted development of a high-rate manufacturing technology utilizes thermoplastic pre-consolidated tape materials, which are processed in a continuous broadband winding process into rotationally symmetric container structures.
-A precisely controlled laser-based local heating enables autoclave-free consolidation of the structural materials.
+The application-oriented R&D project LaWiKo focuses on developing customized prerequisites for the production of lightweight containers made of fiber-reinforced plastics for the mobile storage of hydrogen and hydrogen-based energy carriers.
+The targeted development of a high-rate manufacturing technology utilizes thermoplastic pre-consolidated tape materials, which are processed in a continuous wide strip winding process into rotationally symmetric container structures.
+A precisely controlled laser-based local heating enables autoclave-free consolidation of the materials.

-In combination with the technology modules of joining technology and coating technology, unique manufacturing possibilities are created to economically produce test specimens and prototypes with property profiles previously unattainable.
-In doing so, the excellent scientific competencies in plastics processing of the Institute for Structural Lightweight Design at TU Chemnitz, particularly the broadband winding technology for producing closed thermoplastic composite components, are synergistically linked with the laser and process engineering expertise in laser in-situ joining of the Fraunhofer IWS in Dresden.
+In combination with the technology modules of joining and coating, unique manufacturing possibilities are created to produce test specimens and prototypes efficiently with property profiles previously unattainable.
+In doing so, the excellent scientific competencies in plastics processing of the Institute for Lightweight Structures and Polymer Technology at TU Chemnitz, particularly the wide strip winding technology for producing closed thermoplastic composite components, are synergistically combined with the laser and process engineering expertise in laser in-situ joining of Fraunhofer IWS in Dresden.

 Objectives and Approach

-From the Fraunhofer IWS side, two key research focus areas are addressed:
+On behalf of Fraunhofer IWS, two key research focus areas are addressed:

-- Development/adaptation of a laser system for broadband winding technology
+- Development/adaptation of a laser system for wide strip winding technology

 - Laser structuring and thermal spraying of a barrier layer on pressure vessels